pranikz/Just-another-javascript-blog/posts/chapter-1.1-js-basics.md

   - javscript, nextjs
 ---

-_We will be covering 4 topics in this module_
+_We will be covering 5 topics in this chapter_

 1. Introduction
 2. History of JavaScript